Skip to content

 This reputation was only possible with the help of everyone at TELG.
 Our legal technology department has built robust data systems capable of handling massive amounts of documentation and information from clients, and our intake and litigation process has been streamlined through years of experience and feedback.

-Our principal attorneys, now eight in total, each have focus areas that run the gamut of employment law.
+Our principal attorneys, now seven in total, each have focus areas that run the gamut of employment law.
 Kellee Kruse became TELG’s first female principal in 2018.
 Michael Vogelsang became a principal the same year.
 A few years later, Anita Mazumdar Chambers and Janel Quinn joined the roster.

 Each principal has added a new perspective to the running of the firm.
 Their contributions to the firm have resulted in numerous successful cases as well as groundbreaking changes to employment law, including: